odin-detector/odin-data/Live View Requirements.md

   - An int that specifies how many frames should be displayed each second.
 Setting this value to 0 will disable the *per Second* option, so the plugin will ignore the time between frames shown.
 - **frame_frequency**
   - an int that configures the plugin to display every N<sup>th</sup> frame.
 Setting this value to 0 will disable the frequency, so that the plugin ignores the frame number.

-This behaviour is currently subject to change depending on development of the plugin.
+- **dataset_name**
+  - A string, representing a whitelist of dataset names that will be displayed by the live view.
+Dataset names are separated by commas, and trimmed of surrounding whitespace.
+  Setting this to an empty string will disable this option, so the dataset value will not be considered when choosing frames to display.

 Currently, the plugin is designed so that, if both *per_second* and *frame_frequency* are set, the *per_second* option overrides the *frame_frequency*.
 This means that the plugin will display every N<sup>th</sup> frame as specified by the *frame_frequency*, unless the elapsed time between frames displayed gets larger than specified by *per_second*, in which case it displays the next frame no matter what.

 If both *frame_frequency* and *per_second* are set to 0, no live view images will be pushed to the socket, as both methods of frame selection are disabled.
 If this occurs, the plugin will warn the user of this behaviour when configured, but otherwise remains loaded and a part of the data pipeline.